PIDLoop¶

 PIDLoop:

-representing the calculated outputUpon calling this method, the PIDLoop will calculate the output based on this this basic framework (see below for detailed derivation): output = error * kp + errorsum * ki + (change in input) / (change in time) * kd.
+UPDATE(time, input)¶ Parameters: Returns: scalarrepresenting the calculated outputUpon calling this method, the PIDLoop will calculate the output based on this this basic framework (see below for detailed derivation): output = error * kp + errorsum * ki + (change in input) / (change in time) * kd.
 This method is usually called with the current time in seconds (TIME:SECONDS), however it may be called using whatever rate measurement you prefer.
 Windup mitigation is included, based on

-.
+MAXOUTPUTandMINOUTPUT.
 Both integral components and derivative components are guarded against a change in time greater than 1s, and will not be calculated on the first iteration.

 PIDLoop Update Derivation¶

-structure is the equivalent of the following in kerboscript
+The internal update method of the PIDLoop structure is the equivalent of the following in kerboscript

 // assume that the terms LastInput, LastSampleTime, ErrorSum, Kp, Ki, Kd, Setpoint, MinOutput, and MaxOutput are previously defined